sushma801/chat-app/README.md

 Description about the app:

 Our chat application is a robust and scalable platform designed to facilitate real-time communication.
-Utilizing modern web technologies, the app provides a seamless and responsive user experience
+Utilizing modern web technologies, the app provides a seamless and responsive user experience for large screen

 ############################################################################